ajkyle/wp-ramp-postid-meta-translation/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Adds the ability to select which custom fields represent a post mapping and adds them to the batch.
+Now with the ability to convert post IDs stored in serialized meta values.
+This is useful when using the Advanced Custom Fields plugin with relationships (http://www.advancedcustomfields.com/resources/relationship/).

 == Installation ==